Why You Should Start Using Two-Factor Authentication Now

 1. They could gain access to it.
 They could steal your phone, your card, your token.
 Text messages sent to your mobile phone can be intercepted.

 2. Through a Man-in-the-Middle attack.
 They could use a Trojan horse to manipulate the communication between you and your web browser and launch the attack against the 2FA.
-This is how World of Warcraft players were targeted in 2014.
-INFOsec has a detailed article on this technique and what to do to prevent it.

 3. With real-time phishing – the attacker will ask for the one-time password and use it immediately.
 LastPass users were recently targets to a severe phishing campaign, that not even two-factor authentication could have prevented.
 You can find out more about how to detect and prevent phishing from our dedicated article.

 Basic password security

 Remember that two-factor authentication it’s not worth the extra effort unless you use it complementary to strong passwords.